May 8, 2025

 Stanford Medical School Requirements

-Before you apply, it’s crucial to meet all Stanford med school requirements.
-We use the word “requirements” here loosely; besides a valid MCAT score and a bachelor’s degree, there are no coursework or extracurricular prerequisites at Stanford medical school.
+Before you apply, meeting all Stanford Medical School requirements is crucial.
+We use the word “requirements” here loosely; besides a valid MCAT score and a bachelor’s degree, Stanford Medical School has no coursework or extracurricular prerequisites.

 However, following the school’s recommendations and pursuing varied extracurriculars to differentiate your profile is important.